-Also, as an incentive for sharing the data you collect to flightaware your account will be upgraded to an enterprise account valued at $89.95 US a month.
-If this is something you have been wanting then you should consider investing in a Pi setup as you will be saving money within a month or two.
+Also, as an incentive for sharing the data you collect to FlightAware your account will upgrade to an enterprise account valued at $89.95 US a month.
+If this is something you have been wanting, then you should consider investing in a Pi setup as you will be saving money within a month or two.

-Check out my video on this Raspberry Pi ADS-B receiver, it will take you through everything you need to know to get this up and going.
-Also if you enjoy watching the video then please subscribe so you can stay up to date on all things Pi.
+Check out my video on this Raspberry Pi ADS-B receiver, and it will take you through everything you need to know to get this up and going.
+Also if you enjoy watching the video, then please subscribe so you can stay up to date on all things Pi.

 I used the following equipment in this DIY flight tracker tutorial.